 If you live near a Japanese supermarket, you can probably find conveniently packaged pre-made yaki onigiri in the freezer section.
 But, really, it’s so easy to make from scratch I hope you will give it a try!
 Especially it’s barbecue season now and this can be an unique addition to your Asian-style barbecue menus.
 Enjoy!

-- Cooked Japanese rice (2 rice cooker measuring cups (360ml) of uncooked rice)*
+- Cooked Japanese rice (Used 2 rice cooker cups (360ml) of uncooked premium short grain rice)*

 - Wet towel to wipe your hands